Kimanh1304/Expected-Exposure-simulation-with-QuantLib-and-Python/README.md

 For simplicity we restrict the portfolio to plain vanilla interest rate swaps in one currency.
 Further we assume that we live in a “single curve” world.
 We will use the same yield curve for discounting and forwarding.
 No spreads between the different tenor curves neither CSA discounting are taken into account.
 For the swap pricing we will need future states of the yield curve.
 In our setup we assume the the development of the yield curve follow an one factor Hull-White model.
 At the moment we make no assumption on how it is calibrated and assume its already calibrated.
 In our setting we will simulate N paths of the short rate following the Hull-White dynamics.
 At each time on each path the yield curve depend only on the state of our short rate process.
 We will use QuantLib functionalities to simulate the market states and perform the swap pricing on each path.

 ## Setup of the market state at time zero (today)
-As mentioned above we live in a single curve world, we use a flat yield curve as discount and forward curve.
-During the Monte Carlo Simulation we will relink the Handle to the yieldTermStrucutre htys to our simulated yield curve.
-The original curve is stored in yts and the handle t0_curve.

 ## Setup portfolio / netting set
 Our netting set consists of two swaps, one receiver and one payer swap.
 Both swaps differ also in notional and time to maturity.
 Finally we create a pricing engine and link each swap in our portfolio with it.

-In our Monte Carlo Simulation we can relink the handle hyts and use the same pricing engine.
-So we don’t need to create new pricing engines or relink the the deals to a new engine.
-We just need to call the method NPV of the instruments after relinking the yield term structure handle
 ## Monte-Carlo-Simulation of the “market”
 We select a weekly time grid, including all fixing days of the portfolio.
 To generate the future yield curves we are using the GSR model and process of the QuantLib.

 The GSR model allows the mean reversion and the volatility to be piecewise constant.
 In our case here both parameter are set constant.
-For a more detailed view on the GSR model have a look on the C++ examples “Gaussian1dModels” in the QuantLib or here.
-Given a time t_0 and state x(t_0) of the process we know the conditional transition density for x(t_1) for t_1 > t_0.
+Given a time $t_0$ and state $x(t_0)$ of the process we know the conditional transition density for $x(t_1)$ for $t_1 > t_0$.
 Therefore we don’t need to discretize the process between the evaluation dates.
 As a random number generator we are using the Mersenne Twister.

 We also save the zero bonds prices on each scenario for a set of maturities (6M, 1Y,…,10Y).
 We use this prices as discount factors for our scenario yield curve.
 ## Pricing on path & netting